RaymondChoi54/webcamMouse/deliverables/iteration-02.plan.md

    * How do you prioritize tasks?
    * How do tasks get assigned to team members?

--To-do list in a kanban/scrum fashion.
+* To-do list in a kanban/scrum fashion.
 Hosted on Trello.
 This allows for the prioritization and tracking of the progress of each task.
 It also allows for members to input new ideas into the board as well as find out who is working on what task quickly.

--Priority are determined in our planning meetings and labelled using labels in our Trello.
+* Priority are determined in our planning meetings and labelled using labels in our Trello.
 For example, a high priority is to get a major feature working (such as having the extension overlay properly) and fixing major bugs while new minor features are prioritized lower.
 We aim to create a stable program first before adding new features.
--Since each member knows their role, they are assigned to each card on Trello that matches their role.
+* Since each member knows their role, they are assigned to each card on Trello that matches their role.
 To be more precise, Raymond and timothy focus on the mouse webcam control **tool**, Rohan focuses on the landing page, and Kevin, Brock, James focuses on **the main purpose** of our project - the Chrome extension.

--Scheduling is determined in our planning meetings and assigned on the card in Trello so that it is easy to view due dates.
+* Scheduling is determined in our planning meetings and assigned on the card in Trello so that it is easy to view due dates.
 Please refer up to the prioritization point for more information.

--Code to be managed on Github.
+* Code to be managed on Github.
 Please refer to the **Git / GitHub workflow** section for more information on our workflow.

--The person that created the pull request cannot merge their own code.
+* The person that created the pull request cannot merge their own code.
 It must be approved by another team member before being merged by yourself/other members.
 By doing this we make sure two experts on that section of the code has looked at the code; ensuring that the code runs according to specification.

--Issues are to be managed on Trello.
+* Issues are to be managed on Trello.
 New issues are opened up with a high priority label and assigned to the respective members who are working on that feature.
 The issue is also communicated through Slack.

--Communication is handled via Slack.
+* Communication is handled via Slack.
 It is used because of its integration into Trello, Github, and its ability to add bots to help increase the productivity workflow of the chat.
 The ability to support channels also allows for chat between subsystem members without cluttering the general chat.

 #### Git / GitHub workflow